deno.com

 Caching a resource Jump to heading

-Deno DeployEA supports the following caching directives:
+Deno DeployEA supports these caching directives:

 • no-store: The response should not be cached.
 This is useful for dynamic responses that should not be cached, such as API responses or server rendered pages.